-That said, the specific therapist you choose can make a difference in your experience.
-“A good fit between therapist and patient is a strong predictor of success,” says Andrew Gerber, a psychiatrist, a psychoanalyst, and the medical director and CEO of the Austen Riggs Center, in Stockbridge, Massachusetts, who studies treatment efficacy.
-You should feel comfortable with your therapist, but you don’t need to be his best friend, says Gerber.
-As a rule of thumb, always ask a potential therapist if he has experience treating your specific problem before you book your first session.
-Nothing beats a personal referral, but because many people don’t talk about being in therapy, referrals can be hard to get from friends and colleagues.
-Ask your doctor for a recommendation, or contact your health-insurance company for a list of mental-health providers in your network.
-And be ready to make a few calls before finding a match.
+That said, though many types of therapy may follow a somewhat recognizable blueprint, the specific therapist you choose can also make a difference in your experience.
+“A good fit between therapist and patient is a strong predictor of success,” says psychiatrist and psychoanalyst Andrew Gerber, MD, PhD, the medical director and CEO of the Austen Riggs Center, in Stockbridge, Massachusetts, who studies treatment efficacy.
+You should feel comfortable with your therapist, but you don’t need to be best friends, Dr. Gerber adds.

-To deal with negative thoughts or to break a habit, consider Cognitive Behavioral Therapy (CBT).
+Cognitive Behavioral Therapy (CBT): to deal with negative thoughts or to break a habit.

 Seek the help of: A psychologist, a licensed clinical social worker, or a licensed professional counselor trained in ACT.